 - If you attempt to perform a BMR on a Hyper-V VM with a 4 KB disk, add this 4 KB disk to the SCSI controller.
-If you add it to the IDE controller, the disk will not be detected in the Windows PE system. - (Optional) Review the BMR Reference Information.
+If you add it to the IDE controller, the disk will not be detected in the Windows PE system. - BMR is not supported for GPT-based dynamic disks (single or multiple).
+When GPT-based dynamic disks are selected in BMR, the BMR completes successfully but after boot, a pop-up message Do you want to format the disks? is shown for the volumes on these disks.
+In this scenario, you must first restore only the system disk using BMR and then after the machine reboots, restore the volumes. - (Optional) Review the BMR Reference Information.
 For more information, see the following topics: - How Bare Metal Recovery Works - Operating Systems that Support UEFI/BIOS Conversion - Managing the BMR Operations Menu